python/devguide/advanced-tools/clang.rst

     libclang_rt.lsan-x86_64.a   libclang_rt.ubsan_cxx-x86_64.a
     libclang_rt.msan-x86_64.a   libclang_rt.ubsan-x86_64.a

-On Mac OS X, the libraries are installed in ``/usr/local/lib/clang/3.3/lib/darwin/``:
+On macOS, the libraries are installed in ``/usr/local/lib/clang/3.3/lib/darwin/``:

 .. code-block:: console